cstanwood/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-2. and 3.
 We will replace all the NA values with the average steps for each interval.
 To do this, we use the merge function to add new columns to the original dataframe that contain the average steps per interval.
 Then, copy the average steps to the original steps field, just for those records where the original number of steps is NA.
 Finally, remove the extra columns and reset the column names.
 The final result is a new dataframe called activityCompleteCases,